Berkayyldz7/layerapp-v4/README.md

 3. Please check readme.txt files.
 It includes crucial .env configuration knowledges.
 4. For start to docker container; utilize this command line on your cmd line. "docker-compose up".
 5. Subsequently please open another cmd window and write "npm start" command.
 6. Congratulations!
-The is ready for your "localhost:3000/api/v2" adress.
+The app is ready for your "localhost:3000/api/v2" adress.